Norwegian Lundehund

 Official measurements, coat, and temperament

-- Coat: Dense, harsh outer coat with a soft undercoat.
+- Coat: A dense, harsh outer coat with a soft, thick undercoat, designed to withstand harsh Arctic climates.

 Breed Trivia